Best Toys for Babies and Toddlers

 1. Cutting Fruit Set: This is one of the best cutting sets as the velcro sticks but isn’t super tight and the pieces aren’t too small to be too cumbersome.
 Perfect for 18 months and older!

-2. Spike the Hedgehog: Work on fine motor skills and/or counting while you stick the “spikes” in the hedgehog.
-The spikes can be stored inside of Spike so it’s easy to store!
+2. Spike the Hedgehog: A great developmental toy for 1 year olds!
+Work on fine motor skills and/or counting while you stick the “spikes” in the hedgehog.

 3. Melissa + Doug Smoothie Maker: One of Paul’s all-time favorites is this toy smoothie maker.
 I bought this for him at 16 months and he’s still playing with it now.
 Endless pretend play!